SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural Network: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

-\textbf{Baselines.} We select nine FSCIL methods in their SNN version, i.e., CEC~\citep{zhang2021few}, FACT~\citep{zhou2022forward}, S3C~\citep{kalla2022s3c}, BIDIST~\citep{zhao2023few}, SAVC~\citep{song2023learning}, TEEN~\citep{wang2023few}, WARP~\citep{kim2023warping}, CLOSER~\citep{oh2024closer} and FSCIL-ASP~\citep{liu2024few}, as baselines.
-We adopt an SNN-based CIL method, ALADE-SNN~\citep{DBLP:conf/aaai/NiSXT25}, and two SNN training methods~\citep{kim2022exploring, meng2023towards} to evaluate FSCIL performance.
+\textbf{Baselines.} We select nine FSCIL methods in their SNN version, i.e., CEC~\citep{zhang2021few}, FACT~\citep{zhou2022forward}, S3C~\citep{kalla2022s3c}, BIDIST~\citep{zhao2023few}, SAVC~\citep{song2023learning}, TEEN~\citep{wang2023few}, WARP~\citep{kim2023warping}, CLOSER~\citep{oh2024closer}, and FSCIL-ASP~\citep{liu2024few}, as baselines.
+We adopt an SNN-based CIL method, ALADE-SNN~\citep{ni2025alade}, and two SNN training methods~\citep{kim2022exploring, meng2023towards} to evaluate FSCIL performance.
 See Appendix~\ref{appx:baseline} for details.

-\textbf{Accuracy.} We test the Top-1 accuracy on all seen tasks $0, 1,...s$ after the session $s$. $\Delta_{last}$ means our relative improvement in the last session.
-Harmonic Accuracy (HAcc) measures the balance between base and novel class performance after each session $s$, i.e., $A_h = \frac{2 \times A_b\times A_n}{A_b + A_n}$, where $A_b$ denotes test accuracy in base session, and $A_n$ the average accuracy over sessions $s > 0$.
+\textbf{Accuracy.} We test the Top-1 accuracy on all seen tasks $0, 1,...s$ after the session $s$. $\Delta_\mathrm{last}$ means our relative improvement in the last session.
+Harmonic accuracy measures the balance between base and novel class performance after each session $s$, i.e., $\mathcal{A}_\mathrm{h} = \frac{2 \times \mathcal{A}_\mathrm{b}\times \mathcal{A}_\mathrm{n}}{\mathcal{A}_\mathrm{b} + \mathcal{A}_\mathrm{n}}$, where $\mathcal{A}_\mathrm{b}$ denotes test accuracy in base session, and $\mathcal{A}_\mathrm{n}$ the average accuracy over sessions $s > 0$.
 As reported in Table~\ref{tab:acc_mini_imagenet}, SAFA-SNN surpasses the second-best approach by 4.01\% for improvement in the final session and boosts the average performance by 6.07\% on Mini-ImageNet.
-The performance curves presented in Figure~\ref{fig:cifar100_svgg9} show that SAFA-SNN achieves state-of-the-art performance across CIFAR100 and MiniImagenet, respectively.
-Table~\ref{tab:dvs_caltech_acc} shows accuracy on average (Avg.) and the last session (Lst.) compared with WARP and TEEN on three neuromorphic datasets, verifying its generalization and robustness performance.
-We find baseline WARP has the worst performance, indicating that the ability of space compaction to obtain effective parameter presentation is totally limited, far inferior to our spiking alignment and prototype adaptation.
-Table~\ref{tab:snn_training} shows that our method achieves accuracy of 31.06\%, outperforming SNN training methods.
+The performance curves presented in Figure~\ref{fig:cifar100_svgg9} show that SAFA-SNN achieves state-of-the-art performance across CIFAR-100 and MiniImageNet, respectively.
+Table~\ref{tab:dvs_caltech_acc} shows accuracy on average and the last session compared with WARP and TEEN on three neuromorphic datasets, verifying its generalization and robustness performance.
+We find baseline WARP has the worst performance, indicating that the ability of space compaction to obtain effective parameter presentation is totally limited, far inferior to our neuronal dynamics and subspace projection.
+Table~\ref{tab:snn_training} shows that our method outperforms SNN training methods in different settings.
 This confirms the effectiveness and potential of our method on the SNN deployment.
-Additional results are provided in Appendix~\ref{appx:comparison_result}.
+Additional results on more models, comparison with soft subnetwork-based FSCIL methods, and metric $\mathcal{A}_\mathrm{h}$ are provided in Appendix~\ref{appx:other_models_result},~\ref{appx:soft_subnetwork_result}, and~\ref{appx:hmean_acc_result} respectively.